Kaholo/kaholo-plugin-google-cloud-compute-engine/README.md

 ## Settings
 Plugin settings act as default parameter values.
 If configured in plugin settings, the action parameters may be left unconfigured.
 This is an optional convenience.
 Action parameters configured anyway over-ride the plugin-level settings for that parameter.
-* Default Service Account Credentials (Vault) - A Vaulted JSON document containing service account credentials as provided by GCP.
+* Default Service Account Credentials - A Vaulted JSON document containing service account credentials as provided by GCP.
 [Tutorial](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
-* Default Project (String) - A GCP Project defines how your app interacts with services and resources.
+* Default Project - A GCP Project defines how your app interacts with services and resources.
-* Default Region (String) - The geographical GCP region where infrastructure is or will be located, i.e. asia-southeast1.
+* Default Region - The geographical GCP region where infrastructure is or will be located, i.e. asia-southeast1.
 * Default Disk Auto Delete - If enabled, disks created with VMs will be deleted as well if the VM is deleted.
 Used only in method Launch VM.
 * Default Wait For Operation End - If enabled, Kaholo will wait for the Action to complete before moving along to the next Action in the Pipeline.